Aliases for RPTOR Gene

 GeneCards Summary for RPTOR Gene

 RPTOR (Regulatory Associated Protein Of MTOR Complex 1) is a Protein Coding gene.
 Diseases associated with RPTOR include Aqueous Misdirection and Hemopericardium.
-Among its related pathways are Cellular Senescence and mTOR signalling.
+Among its related pathways are mTOR signaling pathway (KEGG) and LKB1 signaling events.
 GO annotations related to this gene include binding and protein complex binding.

 UniProtKB/Swiss-Prot for RPTOR Gene